kaltun-dev/jujube-farm/README.md

 + Errors

 During the CSS validation test, there were quite few errors. there was a one particular error where I used the same #id and same .class and a coma to seprate the two in the same div, and then used the same line of code again in the following section.
-As you can imagine there where arround four errors.
-I had to make sure there was one unique #id per div, the remove the comma and then change the css code.
+As you can imagine there were around four errors.
+I had to make sure there was one unique #id per div, remove the comma and then change the css code.

 ## Future Features
-I would like to add a carousal feature on the main pain so that images can be swiped.
+1. I would like to add a carousal feature on the landing page so that images can be swiped.
-I would also like to add a video and galery section that says "tour the farm".
+2. I would also like to add a video and galery section that says "tour the farm".
-I would also like to add a shopping page that user can buy the produce boxes from.
+3. I would also like to add a shopping page that user can buy the produce boxes from.
-I would also like to add one more page about the farms cafe. and finally if I where to do similar project in the future I would code the whole website from head to toes on flex-box. it's just so much easier.
+4. I would also like to add one more page about the farms cafe.
+5. Finally if I where to do similar project in the future I would code the whole website from head to toes using flex-box. it's just so much easier.

 ## Project Bugs and Solutions:
-No known bugs for now.
-But there quite few problems at every stage. whenever i fixed a problem there was an another.
+No known bugs now.
+But there were quite few problems at every stage.
+Whenever i fixed a problem there was an another.
 Here are some.

-1. css wasn't beeing applied to html page in the browsser i've linked they style sheets in all the pages but it wasnt linking i've tried stack and google but found nothing.
+1. CSS wasn't beeing applied to html page in the browsser i've linked they style sheets in all the pages but it wasnt linking i've tried stack and google but found nothing.
 In the end solved problem by git add, git commit and git push.

-2. logo h1 not displaying styling as per css rules.
+2. Logo h1 not displaying styling as per css rules.
  So i created new menue class and made display inline block.

 3. Hero image is too large taking the whole page and even more.
 I've googled and change max-width to 100% and made height- auto but that changed nothing. i tried to look at the love running project for help but that didnt work too. so I found a youtube video about the hero image and made some adjustments to the css again.
 That method didnt work either. so chose anothero picure and rezised it to 1600 by 500px.
 That sort of sorted the hero picture. but even after it was still a big mess, image was still rather too large.
 I moved on to the other sections and on the next day i finally finally after some reasearch changed height to 69vh and width to 100%. and it worked finally, for now.
 But it was not responsive.

-4. container3 center div icon is not diplaying even though the other icons are displaying fine.
+4. Container3 center div icon is not diplaying even though the other icons are displaying fine.
 After some research I have replaced it with another icon and that seemed to have worked.

-5. footer background picture wont fit the whole screen. i then removed the padding 33px by using the inspect element and it worked.
+5. Footer background picture wont fit the whole screen. i then removed the padding 33px by using the inspect element and it worked.

 6. Can't seem to change nav background color.
 After some thinking it really wasnt needed.

-7. Font family is not sticking to elements unless I repeatedly use it in indivitual css ruls.
-My mentor suggested i I set general html styling on top of the CSS folder.
+7. Font family is not sticking to elements unless I repeatedly use it on indivitual css ruls.
+My mentor suggested I set general html styling on top of the CSS folder.

 8. Web page wasnt being responive in small 300 to 400px screens.
 After 2 days with help from my mentor i found out the problem was the why-us h3. which had a padding of 30px, that went beyong page width. making the entire page unresponsive.
 This same problem come back later on another page but this time i wasnt been fooled again.

-9. there was huge problem with the media queries. there was a error message on the terminal and i coudnt even commit. i googled and there was nothing. thankfully the problem was spotted after some help from the slack code institute community.
+9. There was huge problem with the media queries. there was a error message on the terminal and i coudnt even commit. i googled and there was nothing. thankfully the problem was spotted after some help from the slack code institute community.
 All along it was just a slash and semi colon before the media queries.

  10. Some other problems
 H4 bio heading is not styling css